Skip to main content

 Surplus = Net income − (HEM or declared expenses, whichever is higher) − existing debt commitments − stressed repayment on the new loan

 If surplus is positive, the loan services.
 The "stressed repayment" uses the contracted rate plus APRA's 3% buffer, as required under APG 223.
+For a current worked example, see how 2026 rate rises affect borrowing power.

 The Household Expenditure Measure (HEM) is a benchmark produced by the Melbourne Institute that estimates median spending for a household of a given size, location, and income band.
 Banks use it as a floor on declared living expenses — if you claim you live on $2,000 a month and HEM for your profile is $4,800, the bank uses $4,800.
 ASIC's responsible-lending obligations require lenders to make reasonable inquiries; HEM is the safety net, not a target.

-The DTI Cap
+The DTI Portfolio Limit

 DTI is calculated on gross household income against total debt — including the new mortgage, HELP debts, credit card limits (not balances), buy-now-pay-later facilities, and existing investment loans.